As pandemic persists, counties confront emergency measures to house the homeless

 At Coffield, grievances have emerged not from the surrounding community but from the 65 or so women living in its sports hall.

-Conditions at the aging facility were deteriorating even before the pandemic, with county officials flagging “broken pipes, damaged floors, and failed mechanical equipment” in emails dating back to 2018 that were reviewed by The Washington Post.
+Conditions at the aging facility were deteriorating even before the pandemic, with county officials flagging “broken pipes, damaged floors, and failed mechanical equipment” in emails dating to 2018 that were reviewed by The Washington Post.
 Since the center became a shelter, clients have reported mold, mice, leaks and a lack of hot water.

 It’s “unconscionable” for the county to continue housing the homeless at Coffield given these conditions, Hucker said.
-But Harris said the Department of General Services has responded to the clients’ complaints, which have been resolved.
+But Harris said that the Department of General Services has responded to the clients’ complaints and that they have been resolved.
 When the men move from their three locations into the new facility on Nebel Street, the women at the Coffield center will move into the shelter at Crabbs Branch Way.

 County Council member Evan Glass (D-At Large), who serves as the council’s lead on ending homelessness, said he asked the county to conduct an inventory of available facilities that might be more suitable to serve as a shelter than Coffield in the months before the move.
 Harris said the search for alternatives is underway.